rilley78/My-multicolor-gcode-merger-/README.md

 ```
 **Do not forget --recursive tag!** It is very important!

-Open "start.cmd" or "start.sh" file, dependant on your system.
+Open "start.bat" or "start.sh" file, dependant on your system.